Dover raises $20M to bring the concept of ‘orchestration’ to recruitment – TechCrunch

 Dover does this with a mix of AI and understanding what a recruiter is looking for, plus any extra parameters if they have been set by the recruiter to carry this out (for example, diversity screening, if the employer would like to have a candidate pool that is in line with a company’s inclusion targets).

 Dover also uses data science and AI to help calibrate a recruiter’s communications with would-be candidates, from the opening job description through to job offer or rejection letters.
 (Why dwell on rejection letters?
-Because these candidates are already in short list, and so even if they didn’t get one particular job, they are likely good prospects for future roles.)
+Because these candidates are already in a short list, and so even if they didn’t get one particular job, they are likely good prospects for future roles.)

-“No human wants to write 100 cold emails per week but on the other hand, there are many people to hit up and connect with,” Kolysh said of the challenges that recruiters face.
+“No human wants to write 100 cold emails per week, but on the other hand, there are many people to hit up and connect with,” Kolysh said of the challenges that recruiters face.
 “When a company is seeing a lot of growth, it needs to scale fast.
 You just can’t do that without technology anymore.”
-Kolysh — who co-founded the company with Anvisha Pai (CTO) and George Carollo (COO) — said all three founders experienced that first-hand working at previous startups and trying to recruit while also building the other aspects of the business.
+Kolysh — who co-founded the company with Anvisha Pai (CTO) and George Carollo (COO) — said all three founders experienced that firsthand working at previous startups and trying to recruit while also building the other aspects of the business.
 (They are pictured above, along with founding engineer John Holliman.)

 Given how much orchestration has caught on in the world of sales, there is a strong opportunity here for Dover to bring a similar approach to recruitment, based on what seems to be a very close understanding of the flawed recruitment process as it exists today.
 Whether that brings more competitors to the space — or more tools from some of the bigger players in, say, candidate sourcing — will be one factor to watch, as will how and if Dover manages to make the leap to other industries beyond tech.